 - The Chair of the Committee will email all alums in August, inviting interested alums to respond and go online to complete an eligibility form which is emailed by the Harvard College Admissions Office.

-- Or better still, don’t wait – email the Committee Chair Karen L. Chapman, MD, who has led the Committee for twenty years and continues in this valuable role: firstname.lastname@example.org
+- Or better still, don’t wait – email the Committee Chair Karen L. Chapman, MD: firstname.lastname@example.org

 - Each Committee member interviews between one and four Applicants in each admissions cycle, depending upon their availability, and submits an online report.